mattrobbt/HealthWebsite/Sprint 2/README.md

 ### Apologies:

 ### Summary of Conversation:
-Charlie: Yesterday he looked at the feedback and wrote a document on github flow and he will be working on distance logic.
+Charlie: Yesterday he looked at the feedback and wrote a document on GitHub flow and he will be working on distance logic.

-Rauf: Yesterday looked on the feedback from sprint 1 and  worked on the documentation to make it all upto date(Product backlog, sprint back log).
-Today I will be working on setting up travis for TDD.
+Rauf: Yesterday looked at the feedback from sprint 1 and worked on the documentation to make it all up to date(Product backlog, sprint backlog).
+Today I will be working on setting up Travis for TDD.

-Daniel:Yesterday he worked on things mentioned on the feedback from Mike on sprint 1 and planed the sprint 2 and today he will be working on retrospective.
+Daniel: Yesterday he worked on things mentioned on the feedback from Mike on sprint 1 and planed the sprint 2 and today he will be working on retrospective.

-Mengqi:Yesterday she worked on feedback and planed sprint 2 and today she will be working on connecting search bar and results cards to backend.
+Mengqi: Yesterday she worked on feedback and planed sprint 2 and today she will be working on connecting search bar and results in cards to the backend.

 Matt: Yesterday he worked on accessibility to get the website display properly on mobile and he will be working on implementing reviews functionality.